EntityOfCensus/eoc-ui/documentation/FHE Peer To Peer Data Exchange - EOC Survey Protocol.md

 #### 1.2 Client

-The client is a user account associated with a private company, managed by an individual affiliated with the company.
+The client is a user account, managed by an individual affiliated with private person or an organization.
 The primary function of the client is to publish survey studies aimed at gathering feedback from targeted groups of respondents.

-### 2. Use cases
+### 2. Survey Lifecycle Functions

 #### 2.1 Publish survey data